notsungod/impel-down-encryption/README.md

 ## Prerequisites
-1. Impel Down Encryption ONLY works if you have GRUB (or similar) on your BIOS chip. _Libreboot is recommended (check if your device is compatible)._
+1. Impel Down Encryption ONLY works if you have GRUB (or similar) on your BIOS chip. _Libreboot is recommended. (check if your device is compatible)_
 2. Thats it, now you are good to go.

 ## Setup / Installation
-(to be added)
+(to be added)\n
 You can read through the ```installer.sh``` as it is well documented with comments for now.

 ## Yubikey Support